| TAMPA

 reactivate our TampaBayFilm.Com branding and marketing domain name, and

+point it here.
 Our new online film festival should be online with its initial playlist

 of 16 independent films and their reviews on the morning of Sunday, July